patrickjuchli/basic-ftp/README.md

 ## Introduction

 `Client` provides an API to interact with an FTP server.
 The following example shows how to connect, upgrade to TLS, login, get a directory listing and upload a file.
+Be aware that the FTP protocol doesn't allow multiple parallel requests.

 ```js
 const ftp = require("basic-ftp")